 Google recently acknowledged that it faced a moral issue with online searches and connections to addiction treatment centers .
 When an addict or family member is searching online for treatment, numerous ads pop up for treatment programs that may or may not be legitimate.

 Seeing Isn’t Always Believing

-With addiction, users and their family members may not know where or who to turn to for help, and often rely on the internet for information and direction as to what program provides the best and most affordable addiction treatment offerings
+With addiction, users and their family members may not know where or who to turn to for help, and they often rely on the internet for information and direction as to what program provides the best and most affordable addiction treatment offerings

-Unfortunately, other ads are scamming people who are searching for treatment centers through Google by rerouting their call to another center.
-They may be misrepresenting themselves or stealing a reputable center’s name to steal someone’s identity or money.
+Unfortunately, some of these ads are misdirecting people who are searching for treatment centers through Google by redirecting their calls to an entirely different center.

-Other ads that say they are local will instead be located in another state and collect a fee for gaining a ‘click’ from the search user, or obtain a small profit if the person signs up for treatment.
+Other ads will say they are local, but instead, they are located in another state and collect a fee for gaining a ‘click’ from the search user, or obtain a small profit if the person signs up for treatment.

-Google has been working to target these false ads through consulting with experts in the addiction field, and the marketing arena, to help stop this crisis and help addicts receive proper assistance .
+Google has been working to target these false ads by consulting with experts in the addiction field and the marketing arena to help stop this crisis and help addicts receive proper assistance .

 Illegal In Some Areas

-Currently, the U.S. government requires many insurance companies to cover substance abuse treatment, which can cost several thousand to hundreds of thousands of dollars, depending on the treatment.
+Currently, the U.S. government requires many insurance companies to cover substance abuse treatment, which can cost several thousand to hundreds of thousands of dollars, depending on the type of addiction treatment.

-National and State laws make selling access to patient information illegal, stating that money should not take priority over quality patient care .
-The practice of stealing or misdirecting referrals and electronically brokering patients is now illegal in many U.S. states.
+National and State laws prohibit the selling of patient information illegal, stating that money should not take priority over quality patient care .
+As a result, The practice of stealing or misdirecting referrals and electronically brokering patients is now illegal in many U.S. states.

 Across the Pond

-This practice of brokering, however, has now moved across the pond to London and these brokers are now known as referral agents.
-Agents get a kickback, as much as $400 (equivalent to U.S. dollars) from a single hit on an advertised link according to the London Sunday Times .
+This practice of patient brokering has now moved across the pond to London, and these brokers are now known as referral agents.

 In response to the London news, a Google spokesperson reported that the company has worked with healthcare providers at various levels to connect those individuals who need help for both mental and physical issues .